-If your circuit breaker keeps tripping, your home is sending you a warning.
-An overloaded circuit is one of the most common electrical problems—especially in older homes—and ignoring it can put your property and safety at risk.
+If your circuit breaker keeps tripping, your home is warning you.
+An overloaded circuit is one of the most common issues in a home electrical wiring system, especially in older homes.

 Common Signs of an Overloaded Circuit